acm-dojo/acm-dojo/docs/deployment.md

 Refer to [the example dojo](https://github.com/pwncollege/example-dojo) for more information.

 If configured properly, the dojo will store the hourly database backups into an S3 bucket of your choosing.

+## Obsolete Configuration Cleanup

+If you're upgrading from an older version of the DOJO that used the complex monitoring stack (Splunk, Prometheus, Grafana, cAdvisor, Node Exporter) and nginx-proxy reverse proxy, the following files and directories are no longer needed and can be safely removed:

+### Obsolete Monitoring Files
+- `/opt/pwn.college/splunk/default.yml` - Splunk configuration
+- `prometheus/prometheus.yml` - Prometheus configuration
+- `grafana/datasource.yml` - Grafana data source configuration
+- Any custom Prometheus target generation scripts

+### Obsolete Reverse Proxy Files
+- Nginx configuration files (e.g., in `/nginx-proxy/etc/nginx/vhost.d/`)
+- ACME companion certificate configuration files

+These legacy components have been replaced with:
+- **Netdata** - Single, zero-configuration monitoring solution
+- **Caddy** - Modern reverse proxy with automatic HTTPS

+The new configuration is handled entirely through the docker-compose.yml and environment variables.

+### Legacy Configuration Variables

+For compatibility, the following configuration variables are still present in `dojo-init` but are deprecated:
+- `ENABLE_SPLUNK` - Maintained for backward compatibility but defaults to `false`

+These variables will be removed in a future version.
+New deployments should rely on Netdata for monitoring.

 ## Multi-node Deployment